rperera12/MachineLearning_Framework_Microstructure_Characterization/README.md

 ### Particles Train Set:
 #### Raw Input Images:
-The synthetic particles' raw input images used to train the Classifier CNN, Binary Segmentation Simple-UNet, and YOLOv5, were obtained from the following research article [A large dataset of synthetic SEM images of powder materials and their ground truth 3D structures](https://www.sciencedirect.com/science/article/pii/S2352340916306382)
+The synthetic particles' raw input images used to train the Classifier CNN, Binary Segmentation Simple-UNet, and YOLOv5, were obtained from the following research article by Brian L. DeCost, and Elizabeth A.Holm [A large dataset of synthetic SEM images of powder materials and their ground truth 3D structures](https://www.sciencedirect.com/science/article/pii/S2352340916306382)

       @article{DECOST2016727,